carlosnatalino/demystifying-ml/README.md

 Download the *.ipynb* file and upload it to your Google Drive, then open it with Google Colab.

+Alternatively, you can access the files in this folder: https://drive.google.com/drive/folders/1pYidPYx-AreHDcDZsAKekFKBX_asP5QO?usp=sharing

 ## Running in your own computer

 Create a Python virtual environment, and install the dependencies: